 Warren Delano returned to America rich.
 He gave his daughter Sara in marriage to a wellborn neighbor, James Roosevelt, the father of Franklin Roosevelt.

-To preserve the Truth of History, the U.S. President's biographer Geoffrey Ward rejects efforts of the Delano family to minimize Warren's Opium dark secret.
+To preserve the Truth of History, the U.S. President's biographer Geoffrey C. Ward rejects efforts of the Delano family to minimize Warren's Opium dark secret.
+His book is Before the trumpet: young Franklin Roosevelt and also A Fair, Honorable and Legitimate Trade.

-Opium were illegally smuggled into China.
-In that same year, British sold 18 million worth of Opium in China as against the 17 million worth of Chinese tea and silk which they bought.
+Opium were illegally smuggled into China annually.
+In that year, British sold 18 million worth of Opium in China as against the 17 million worth of Chinese tea and silk which they bought.

-Opium had become the British economic panacea - a criminal enrichment un-precedented in History.
+Opium had become the West's economic panacea - a criminal enrichment un-precedented in History.

-Britain, U.S., Japan today's prosperity are actually built upon the criminal enrichment foundation of their long brutal colonial crimes.
+Britain, U.S., Japan etc. today's wealth & prosperity are actually built upon this criminal enrichment foundation of their long brutal colonial crimes.

-In the opposite, China had become the largest worst drug case in Human History.
+In the opposite, China had become the unimaginable worst drug case in Human History.

 Millions of Chinese had become Opium addicts.
 The number kept growing and grew exponentially.
 By 1820, just one city of Soochow alone had already 100,000 drug addicts.

-According to Gabriel G. Nahas "The Decline of Drugged Nations" By 1900, China had 90 Million addicts caused by the British, U.S., Japanese Opium, Heroin, and Morphia.
+According to Gabriel G. Nahas "The Decline of Drugged Nations" By 1900, China had 90 Million addicts caused by the British, US, French, Japanese Opium, Heroin, and Morphia.
 9 out of 10 people in Guangdong and Fujian provinces were Opium addicts.

-Opium, Heroin, Morphia of illegal trade by the Britain, U.S., Japan and other Western Christian countries, became one of the world's most valuable commodity at the expense of China.
+Opium, Heroin, Morphia of illegal trade by the Britain, US, France, Japan and other Western Christian countries, became one of the world's most valuable commodity at the expense of China.

 The eminent Harvard historian J.K Fairbank described it as "The most long continued and systematic International Crime of modern times" - 150 years of "International Crime" against China , by the Axis of Evil of Colonial Terrorism.